Student Collaborators on Teaching

 The time commitment involved with SCOTs will depend on the instructor's desired outcomes.
 For all SCOTs services, instructors can expect:

-1) A 20-minute initial consultation.
-In this meeting, the instructor and SCOT establish the objectives for participation in the program and determine the most appropriate services to achieve those objectives.
+In this 20-minute meeting, the instructor and SCOT establish the objectives for participation in the program and determine the most appropriate services to achieve those objectives.

-3) A 20-minute follow-up consultation.
-During this meeting, the SCOT will present the instructor with the results of the services performed and guide the instructor in a reflection about potential follow-up actions.
-The SCOT will provide the instructor with a final report, summarizing these conclusions.
+During this 20-minute meeting, the SCOT will present the instructor with the results of the services performed, guide the instructor in a reflection about potential follow-up actions, and provide a final report.

 When can instructors participate in SCOTs?